IN-VITRO CYTOTOXICITY OF ASSAY OF LEAVES OF PORTULACA QUADRIFIDA USING BRINE SHRIMP ASSAYHTML Full Text

 FIG. 1: LETHALITY DOSE FOR POTASSIUM DICHROMATE AT 24 h and 48 h

-From the number of shrimps that was alive after the treatment of extract and the standard the LC50 value was calculated for both standard and the extract and the Probit analysis were made by using SPSS software.
-Using Probit analysis the cytotoxicity of the extract was determined by comparing it with the standard.
-Graph was plotted for both the standard and the extract, the extract was found to be non- toxic in nature.
+From the number of shrimps that were alive after the treatment of extract and the standard, the LC50 value was calculated for both standard, and the extract and the Probit analysis were made by using SPSS software.
+Using Probit analysis, the cytotoxicity of the extract was determined by comparing it with the standard.
+The graph was plotted for both the standard and the extract; the extract was found to be non- toxic.

 CONCLUSION: The Brine shrimp results in this study are interpreted as follows:

-The brine shrimp test for the plant Portulaca quadrifida results indicate that the leaf extract had LC50 values > 100µg/ml which suggests that they are practically non-toxic when compared to that of Potassium dichromate.
-So, In conclusion the leaf extracts of Portulaca quadrifida exhibited against the brine shrimp.
+The brine shrimp test for the plant Portulaca quadrifida results indicates that the leaf extract had LC50 values > 100 µg/ml which suggests that they are practically non-toxic when compared to that of Potassium dichromate.
+So, In conclusion, the leaf extracts of Portulaca quadrifida exhibited against the brine shrimp.
 This may be due to non-toxic active principles present in the extract.
 This confirms that the leaf can be used as a nutraceutical.

 CONFLICT OF INTEREST: Nil